vana-com/personal-server/README.md

 2. Clone or [download](https://github.com/vana-com/selfie/archive/refs/heads/main.zip) the repository.
 3. Run `start.sh`.
 4. http://localhost:8181 will open in your default web browser.
+5. Head to the Add Data page in the UI and follow the instructions.
+6. Chat with your data in the Playground, connect it to a tool like SillyTavern, or integrate it with your own application.

 > **Tip**: On macOS you can run `brew install poetry nodejs` with [brew](https://brew.sh).